 Help Sessions (Office Hours): Help sessions are the time to come and clarify your thinking, ask questions, kick ideas around, check on your answers in the LT, review exams, and make sure that you understand the material.
+This is also the time that you will see me for mentoring.
 Posted times are drop-in, come and see me often.
 Other times may be available, just ask me!

 Communication: Email is the one way to contact me outside of office hours.
 To protect student privacy you must use the college email system to communicate with me; I will do the same, as will the college.
 If you do not have a forward on your school email, go and do it now; see me if you need help.
-Be sure to list your name and section on all emails (e.g. Brian May, Lecture A).
+Be sure to list your name and section on all emails (e.g. Brian May, Lecture H).